CannuJ/fit2099-s1-project/docs/rationale.md

 ### Keys
 **Class:** `Key` extends `Item`<br>
 Keys are `Items` which are associated with a specific instance of `Door`.
-As a result, they can not be created without refering to a door.
+As a result, they can not be created without referring to a door.
 The job of keys are to allow the `Player` to "unlock" a specific door, allowing them to pass/walk through it.<br>

 Keys are:
 - applicable to only one specific `Door`
-- passivly used when passing through a door: as in;  do not an `Action` from the player
+- passively used when passing through a door: as in;  do not an `Action` from the player
 - not consumed when used

-In order for keys to tie information about which door they are unlocking, they require to be thier own subclass of `Item`.
+In order for keys to tie information about which door they are unlocking, they require to be their own subclass of `Item`.
 <br>
 ## Places on the map